-Pretty, as usual
+etty, as usual

-Around here, we always say that Sony’s handsets are “second-tier premium.”
+Around here, we always say that Sony’s hsets are “second-tier premium.”
 The Xperia Z1S in particular is stylish in its shiny glass casing, but it’s still not quite as refined as the HTC One (M8), for example.

-Since it’s waterproof, the expansion slot and charging port are hidden behind a tiny door.
+Since it’s waterproof, the expansion slot charging port are hidden behind a tiny door.
 They shut tightly to keep out water when you dunk it, but as a result you’ll have to really get in there with your fingernail to pop it open.
-The Xperia Z1S is awkward to use while charging because the port is placed at the top-left side of the device and there’s a flap hanging off.
+The Xperia Z1S is awkward to use while charging because the port is placed at the top-left side of the device there’s a flap hanging off.

-Just powerful enough
+st powerful enough

 The Z1S’s system-on-chip (SoC) is on par with many other phones out on the market, including the Samsung Galaxy Note 3 G2, which both launched late last year.
-It features a quad-core Snapdragon 800 processor, 2GB of RAM, and 32GB of internal storage, as well as a microSD expansion slot.
-There were no issues multitasking between games and apps of varying types and the interface wasn’t bogged down either; screens transitioned fluidly and everything felt speedy right out of the box.
+It features a quad-core Snapdragon 800 processor, 2GB of RAM, 32GB of internal storage, as well as a microSD expansion slot.
+There were no issues multitasking between games apps of varying types the interface wasn’t bogged down either; screens transitioned fluidly everything felt speedy right out of the box.
 The only app that took a while to settle was the camera application, which takes a bit of time to calibrate on launch.

 The Xperia Z1S’s 3,000mAh battery pack is a huge improvement over its predecessors, especially the Xperia Z Ultra.
-The Z1S managed nine hours and 37 minutes in our video rundown tests, which places it at the top of our list alongside devices like the new HTC One and Galaxy Note 3.
+The Z1S managed nine hours 37 minutes in our video rundown tests, which places it at the top of our list alongside devices like the new HTC One Galaxy Note 3.
 It also features a myriad of power settings you can enable in the Settings panel, including STAMINA mode, which disables the background data when the screen is off.

 The Xperia Z1S’s 20-megapixel camera is truly impressive.
-By default, the camera app will shoot in Superior Auto mode and take photos and videos with automatically optimized settings.
+By default, the camera app will shoot in Superior Auto mode take photos videos with automatically optimized settings.
 This works much better on the Z1S than my previous experience with last year’s Xperia Z, where the camera failed to adjust to the situation.

-In our lab tests, photos came out bright a clear in both high and low light situations.
-Outside shots looked great whether it was a sunny or a cloudy day, and the flash didn’t blow out the subject, but rather enhanced it.
+In our lab tests, photos came out bright a clear in both high low light situations.
+Outside shots looked great whether it was a sunny or a cloudy day, the flash didn’t blow out the subject, but rather enhanced it.
 My only concern is that it takes a while for the camera to focus, which sometimes resulted in unfocused or delayed photos.

-There are also a few neat tricks the Xperia Z1S can do, like add Augmented Reality effects, Burst mode, and Background defocus, which takes photos with a background blur and lets you select the focal point before you snap a photo.
+There are also a few neat tricks the Xperia Z1S can do, like add Augmented Reality effects, Burst mode, Background defocus, which takes photos with a background blur lets you select the focal point before you snap a photo.
 You can then adjust how much you want the background blurred-out after the fact.
-There is also a mode called Info eye that will perform a search for you based on any landmarks, books, wine labels, business cards, and barcodes that you snap a photo of.
+There is also a mode called Info eye that will perform a search for you based on any lmarks, books, wine labels, business cards, barcodes that you snap a photo of.